cwu2021/ISMS/config/docker/README.md

 # Docker on Windows host
  - The Azure hypervisor system is based on Windows Hyper-V https://learn.microsoft.com/en-us/azure/security/fundamentals/hypervisor
+ - Update on retirement of TLS 1.0 and TLS 1.1 versions for Azure Services.
+To avoid potential service disruptions, confirm that your resources that interact with Azure services are using TLS 1.2 or later.
  - with WSL: emulation on Hyper-V (WSL2). https://wiki.ubuntu.com/WSL
  - https://docs.docker.com/desktop/install/windows-install/
 # CentOS or RHEL clone alternative.